milliseconds-lab/.github/profile/README.md

 ### Hi 👋🏻

-We are a study group for digital media application.
+We are a study group to create digital media application.